 Looking at a child it is easier to see that progression.
 Children are so green and eager, we can see how they are learning and growing.
 There’s more patience with children when they make mistakes because we know that they don’t know better and need to teach them how to handle certain situations.

-Yet, we are less forgiving with ourselves because we think we should know better.
+Yet, we are less forgiving of ourselves because we think we should know better.
 We are as deserving of the patience that we give our little ones.

 Patience is hard.
 It’s really hard for me because I was never a patient child.
 I remember getting frustrated time and again because something wasn’t moving fast enough for my liking.
 I still get frustrated at the speed in which something might be going, both literally and figuratively.